bitraf/dlock13/doc/use-base-image.md

 Add config file(s) for dlock13 in /etc/dlock13.
 The config files are named doorname.conf, for example firstdoor.conf,
 2nddoor.conf and so on.
 The contents of the config files is described in [../README.md].

+Change password

+(This step requires that you have booted a Raspberry Pi with the SD card) Remember to change the password for the pi user.
+Use the 'passwd' command

 Start the service

 (This step requires that you have booted a Raspberry Pi with the SD card)